ros2-forest/forest/examples/mnist_bnn/README.md

 ### design_files/

 This directory contains the HLS files for the project (.cpp and .h files), as well as the config.forest file that is provided to Forest.
-Note that some information in the config.forest file will need to be changed if you are using it in your own workspace, such as the Absolute ROS2 dev_ws path, Absolute FPGA .bit file path, and User IP name.
-All of the .h files with the exception of mnist_bnn.h contain the weights and biases for the BNN's convolutional and fully connected layers.
-As explained before, these values were obtained by training the BNN model previously using Larq.
+Note that some information in the config.forest file will need to be changed if you are using it in your own workspace, such as the Absolute ROS2 dev_ws path and
+Absolute FPGA .bit file path.
+All of the .h files with the exception of mnist_bnn.h contain the weights for the BNN's convolutional, batch normalization, and fully connected layers.
+As explained before, these values were obtained by training the BNN model using Larq.

 ### ros2_packages/